SARH work with residents to keep tenants and visitors safe in our buildings.

 We are able to store some objects for a short period.
 Customers have up to 14 days to claim these objects.
 If you wish to reclaim an item from storage you will need to pay an administration charge of £40 to cover the cost of removal, storage, transport and documentation.

 Examples of some of the objects removed from communal areas and our storage/disposal policies

 |These items will be stored for up to 14 days before being destroyed|

 |Pushchairs and prams||Bicycles|

-If you have any questions about staying fire-safe in shared buildings or you want more information about the disposal of items removed from communal areas, please call our customer services team on 0800 111 4554.
+If you have any questions about staying fire-safe in shared buildings or you want to clarify the storage/disposal policies for any item not listed here, our estate impact team will be happy to help you.
+You can contact them on 0800 111 4554.